skenderidis/f5-cis-lab/examples/crd/VirtualServer/Basic/README.md

 curl http://app1.f5demo.local/test --resolve app1.f5demo.local:80:10.1.10.90
 ```

-In all cases you should be able to access the service running in K8s.
+In both cases you should be able to access the service running in K8s.